Grantparton/in-memory-filesystem/README.md

 on if I had more time to work on the project.

 ## Extensions
-I chose to tackle two extensions: move/copy and operations on paths.
-The latter of the two was more interesting given my design structure because I had to introduce a helper function to navigate the tree with special directories in place (. and ..) which at its core was a translator between any type of path and an absolute path.
+I chose to tackle three extensions: move/copy, operations on paths, and linking.
+The latter two were more interesting given my design structure because I had to introduce a helper function to navigate the tree with special directories in place (. and ..) which at its core was a translator between any type of path and an absolute path.
 The inode index table design would consistently have